Tahasaif3/Python-Class-Assignments/Assignment Two/readme.md

-# Python Assignment: Operators and If-Else Statements
+# Python Assignment 2: Operators and If-Else Statements

 This repository contains solutions for a Python assignment focused on using operators and if-else statements.
 The assignment includes building a simple arithmetic calculator and a student grade system calculator.